 Closely monitoring concrete temperatures is critical for ensuring proper strength development of concrete structures and concrete sustainability regardless of their application or size.
-However, when it comes to mass concrete structures, we need to consider temperature differentials due to the risk of a large difference between the relatively hot internal temperature and cool surface temperature.
+However, when it comes to mass concrete structures, we need to consider temperature differentials due to the risk of a large difference between the relatively hot internal temperature and the cool surface temperature.
 If a too-large temperature differential occurs, the surface of mass concrete will start cracking.
 This is detrimental to its durability and the length of its service life.

 What Is Mass Concrete?

 Mass concrete is not defined by any specific measurements.
-According to the American Concrete Institute (ACI), mass concrete is “any volume of concrete with dimensions large enough to require that measures be taken to cope with generation of heat from hydration of the cement and attendant volume change to minimize cracking.”
+According to the American Concrete Institute (ACI), mass concrete is “any volume of concrete with dimensions large enough to require that measures be taken to cope with the generation of heat from hydration of the cement and attendant volume change to minimize cracking.”
 Some examples of mass concrete include dams, large bridge piers and columns, mat slabs and foundations.

 Learn how to elevate your mass concrete projects here!